 I remember a time when I was doing nothing but wireframes, and talking with the client was done by one of my colleagues.
 We didn’t do any testing with potential users, but just design.
 The result obviously wasn’t good.
 I noticed a gap that held me back doing my designs.
 The lack of connection with our clients and users pushed me into frustration and design block.
 Perhaps it’s just me, but I need to be in contact with people I work for, to get immersed in the work I’m creating.
 I need to connect emotionally to do really good work.
 First with clients, then with potential users.

 Process of iteration and iterative design

-Iterative design is therefore a cyclic process of ideation, wireframing, prototyping, testing, analyzing, and polishing a product.
-It is a powerful method that brings us to a balanced user-centered design that also takes into account the business goals.
+Iterative design is, therefore, a cyclic process of ideation, wireframing, prototyping, testing, analyzing, and polishing a product.
+It is a powerful method that brings us to a balanced user-centred design that also takes into account the business goals.

 Embrace the feedback

 Process of creating that perfect design is a process of iteration.
 It is a process of cooperation, not a competition.
 When one wins, all win, when one loses all lose.

 “Thus, the task of a UX designer, in order to stay true to our calling, doesn’t stop at any deliverable.
 Even if our “job” is to create wireframes, we cannot be satisfied with passing off wireframes to other team members.
 If we are truly concerned with the experience of the people who use our product/service, we will infiltrate their world…we will demand to know the quality of their experience.”

 - Include clients and increase their a sense of ownership

 In the grand picture, the iterative design will help you save time and money.